-Months ago Colorfabb sent me a sample box of some of their exotic composite filaments to test.
-These filaments have been the world leader in composite filaments, combining the properties of the wood, metal and carbon, with the printing properties of PLA.
+Months ago ColorFabb Company sent me a sample box of some of their exotic composite filaments to test.
+These Colofilaments have been the world leader in composite filaments, combining the properties of the wood, metal and carbon, with the printing properties of PLA.
 Just like Proto Pasta these composite filaments add a new dimension to a 3D printer’s portfolio, and can give a experienced 3D printer the flexibility to develop their skills with new materials.

 I have had many people ask me about the different materials available to 3D print with.
 When I was at the Tinny Home Jamboree

 may people asked me how these materials last in the outdoors.
 For an upcoming project I want to test all the filaments at my disposal to see how well they weather outdoors.
 Among the materials I’ll test will include filaments from ColorFabb, Proto Pasta, 3Dom USA , and others